benbr8/rstb/README.md

 * compile as C compatible dynamic library by adding `crate-type = ["cdylib"]` to `Cargo.toml` as with the examples using `cargo build --release`.
 * Run with your favorite simulator (see `run_questa.sh`/`run_icarus.sh`/`run_cadence.sh`)

-Run it on gitpod (using Icarus): https://gitpod.io/#https://github.com/benbr8/rstb
+Run it on gitpod (using Icarus Verilog): https://gitpod.io/#https://github.com/benbr8/rstb_examples